Some Common Foot Conditions Explained

 An ingrowing toenail is one which has started to pierce the flesh of the toe.
 It sounds painful, and is!
 Pain like a splinter is an early sign.
 An ingrowing toenail can cause bleeding and infection and the sooner it is treated, the quicker and less painful the treatment.

 Causes include the way you stand (posture), the way you walk (gait) and some people's toenails just have a natural tendency to curl inwards.
-One of the most common causes, however, is not cutting toenails properly (the risk of an ingrowing toenail is a good reason not to pick your nails.)
+Perhaps the most common cause, however, is not cutting toenails properly (the risk of an ingrowing toenail is a good reason not to pick your nails.)

 Athlete's Foot is a fungal infection.
 You can pick up fungus anywhere where you walk barefoot but especially communal areas such as changing rooms, showers and pool-sides.
 Once a foot has been contaminated, the warm sweaty shoe or trainer creates ideal growing conditions.
 Some fungi species also like it if summer sandals allow feet to dry out too much and lose their natural protective oils.